yannvon/quartier/README.md

 Additionally this voting scheme can explore many desirable properties that are hard to implement in other technologies, some of these properties are:

-1. **Individual verifiability**: An individual has proof that their vote has been correctlytaken intoaccount-protects against a man-in-the-browser that changes outgoing votes and incoming confirmation (you think you voted ‘yes’ but you voted‘no’
+1. **Individual verifiability**: An individual has proof that their vote has been correctly taken into account-protects against a man-in-the-browser that changes outgoing votes and incoming confirmation (you think you voted ‘yes’ but you voted ‘no’
 2. **Universal verifiability**: We have proof that all votes have been correctly counted-protects against attacks on the server, that delete, add or modify some votes[^1]

+### Other desirable features

+- [ ] Set time frame in which people can respond to vote
+- [ ] Restrict vote to subset of entities/addresses.
+- [ ] Add  support for mini publics (only randomly selected addresses can vote, more on that below)
+- [ ] Individual verifiability, but in a way that does not allow to sell your vote
+- [ ] Liquid democracy (allowing someone else to cast a vote for you, i.e. voting the same as them)
+- [ ] One can change its mind, and change its vote, as long as the vote is still ongoing.

 ### How the contract works